Blake's Blessings

 Blake's Blessings uses an open lottery system to select recipients—no essays, no judgments, just the hope of bringing joy to as many young survivors as possible.

-To qualify, your family must meet the following criteria:
+To be eligible, applicants must generally meet the following criteria:

-• Your child experienced a brain aneurysm or AVM before their 18th birthday
+• The child experienced a brain aneurysm or AVM before their 18th birthday

-• You currently reside in the contiguous United States
+• The family resides within the contiguous United States